ProteinCalc Logo

 Sources, Credit and Method

-Primary nutrient values are per 100 g edible cooked weight.
+Primary nutrient values are per 100 g edible cooked skinless chicken breast.
 Serving values are scaled from the USDA per-100 g record and rounded for practical meal planning.

 Frequently Asked Questions